jimthoburn/artsamo/art-in-the-parks.md

 Various times throughout the day, Free
 Various locations

 Santa Monica celebrates the summer solstice and music-making with a variety of free performances in parks citywide.
 This is the eighth year the city has participated in Make Music Los Angeles/MMLA, a countywide celebration of music.
 Local performances are presented by many of the City’s Neighborhood Associations.
-The event is based on France's Fête de la Musique, a national musical holiday inaugurated in 1982 and celebrated on the same day in more than 800 cities in 110 countries.
+The event is based on France’s Fête de la Musique, a national musical holiday inaugurated in 1982 and celebrated on the same day in more than 800 cities in 110 countries.

 [Makemusicla.org.](http://makemusicla.org/) Check website in June for the list of events and locations.